 Comparison Starts Young

 Starting at a very young age, we begin comparing ourselves to others.
 My daughter started talking about what her friends are wearing and wanted to wear clothing similar to them when she was 4 years old.
 My son, often talks about his school work by comparing his work to others.
-But why wouldn’t he?
-He is constantly being compared to his classmates by his teachers and the others that work at the school.
-The doctor compares growth in weight and height at each visit.
-You can see, that in many different areas we learn to compare ourselves to others.
+We compare our hair, our clothes, our income, our values, our likes and dislikes, and the list goes on.

 Comparing our Looks

 Comparison can become a source of wallowing or boasting quickly especially when it comes to our weight, diet, exercise and/or health.
 We almost automatically compare our journey with someone else’s.
-Comparison seems to be the root of many of our struggles with health.
 Pastor John Piper says, “Comparison is either boasting or wallowing, neither or which are helpful.”
 Comparing ourselves will always result in failure somehow.
 We will either become prideful and think we are a little too awesome, or we will throw ourselves a pity party.
 To fight comparison, we must first recognize it.
-Once we recognize that we are thinking about what we look like compared to someone else, we can start to fight it.
+Once we recognize this comparison, we can start to fight it.

 What does God Say?

 God talks a lot about boasting in the bible.
 Psalm 94:4 talks about the evildoers boasting.
 Proverbs 27:1 warns about not boasting about tomorrow, “for you do not know what a day may bring.”
 And Romans 2:23 tells us that those who boast in the law dishonor God.
 Finally, with the warnings about boasting, God gives wonderful instruction about what we should boast in, HIM (1 Corinthians 1:31).
 Psalm 34:2 says”My soul makes its boast in the Lord; let the humble hear and be glad.”
-Let us pray for humility in our journey, and let us always remember that we are unique among His creation.
+Let us continually boast in the Lord alone as we seek to glorify Him in our journey.

 Inner Beauty